Benefits of Hiring GW Students

 FWS is a federally funded work program with oversight provided by the U.S. Department of Education.
 At GW, federal funding covers 75% of the student’s wages, and the remaining 25% is covered by the department or off-campus organization.
 An 6.5% fringe fee is added to the 25% department portion, as determined by the GW Budget Office.

 The Office of Student Financial Assistance determines whether or not a student is eligible and how much FWS funding an eligible student receives.
-Neither Student Employment nor the Center for Career Services plays any role in determining who receives a FWS award or how much FWS award a student is granted.
+Neither Student Employment nor the Center for Career Services plays any role in determining who receives a FWS offer or the offer amount a student is granted.

 FWS Earnings and Hours

-Students are not authorized to earn more than their allotted FWS award amount during a given school year.
+Students are not authorized to earn more than their allotted FWS offer amount during a given school year.
 Therefore, it is important for students and employers to work together to monitor a student employee's hours.
-Use this pre-programmed Excel sheet to calculate how much of their award a student has earned to date and how many work hours they have remaining.
-In rare cases, the Office of Student Financial Assistance may adjust a student’s financial aid package in a way that reduces or eliminates the FWS award.
+Use this pre-programmed Excel sheet to calculate how much of their offer a student has earned to date and how many work hours they have remaining.
+In rare cases, the Office of Student Financial Assistance may adjust a student’s financial aid package in a way that reduces or eliminates the FWS offer.
 Only the student will be notified of this change.

-Ask your student employee regularly if they have received any notice of changes to their FWS award.
-The department or off-campus organization will be responsible for 100% of any earnings for hours worked prior to the student being cleared to start working or in excess of the student’s FWS award.
+Ask your student employee regularly if they have received any notice of changes to their FWS offer.
+The department or off-campus organization will be responsible for 100% of any earnings for hours worked prior to the student being cleared to start working or in excess of the student’s FWS offer.

 Limitations to FWS Positions